gomorpheus/morpheus-apidoc/source/includes/_clusters.md

-offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort phrase | null | Name or serviceUrl filter, restricts query to only load clusters which contain the phrase specified name | null | Name filter, restricts query to only load clusters matching the name specified zoneId | null | Zone filter, restricts query to only load clusters of a specified zone typeId | null | Type filter, restricts query to only load clusters of a specified cluster type
+offset | 0 | Offset of records you want to load sort | name | Sort order direction | asc | Sort direction, use 'desc' to reverse sort phrase |  | Name or serviceUrl filter, restricts query to only load clusters which contain the phrase specified name |  | Name filter, restricts query to only load clusters matching the name specified zoneId |  | Zone filter, restricts query to only load clusters of a specified zone typeId |  | Type filter, restricts query to only load clusters of a specified cluster type

 ## Get a Specific Cluster